libplctag/libplctag/README.md

 basic read/write PLC communication.
 We changed our library again and started that work.
 That is what resulted in this project.

+None of this could have happened without the hard work that the authors of TuxEIP did before us.
+Thanks!

 Contact
 =======

-Please contact us via GitHub's issue tracker.
+There are two ways to contact us.
+If you have general questions or comments about the library or its use, please join and post on the Google group libplctag. (yes, we know, this took far too long to set up!)

+If you find bugs or need specific features, please file them on GitHub's issue tracker for the project.

 If needed, we will initiate private communication from there.

 Thanks for looking at this project.
 We hope you find it useful!